tkurtbond/tkurtbond.github.io/posts/2024/07/18/my-first-program-using-swtools-vos.rst

-Because that file wasn't run through ratfor I couldn't use the standard macro definitions, like STDERR, so when I wanted to output the filesnames, I just wrote a ratfor subroutine that would print them and called that from the fortran routine.
+Because that file wasn't run through ratfor I couldn't use the standard macro definitions, like STDERR, so when I wanted to output the filesnames, I just wrote a ratfor subroutine that would print them and called that from the Fortran subroutine.
 A little clunky, but it worked.

 Annoying, the :command:`fc` command (which compiles :file:`*.f` files to